Bchizi/instagrm/README.md

 ## Known Bugs
 * Search functionality is buggy, fix coming soon
+* User authentication bug when a user enters the wrong login credentials.

 ## Support and contact details
 You can provide feedback or raise any issues/ bugs through the following means: